neftyIT/mcbot/README.md

 ### To Do List!

+1. ADD LICENSE
-1. Add Prometheus Installation Script (Semi ✅)
+2. Add Prometheus Installation Script (Semi ✅)
-2. Add information on how to properly set up Grafana, Prometheus, the Minecraft Node Exporter, and, if needed, Prometheus Node Exporter for node metrics.
+3. Add information on how to properly set up Grafana, Prometheus, the Minecraft Node Exporter, and, if needed, Prometheus Node Exporter for node metrics.
-3. Fix any small issues that may arise as this gets cloned or forked.
+4. Fix any small issues that may arise as this gets cloned or forked.

-#### Current Task
+#### Current Tasks
+ADD LICENSE TO THIS REPO!!!!!!!!
 Ensure the Prometheus installation script adds the Scrape Config for the MC Node Exporter to its .yml

 # Minecraft Server with Discord Bot Management